Colorado's General Election will go ahead Nov. 3 | The Colorado Springs Business Journal

 Colorado’s General Election will go ahead as scheduled Nov.
 3, Secretary of State Jena Griswold reaffirmed July 30.

-Griswold’s announcement comes in response to President Donald Trump’s assertion that the election could be moved or delayed due to COVID-19, and his unfounded claims related to vote by mail.
+Griswold’s announcement comes in response to President Donald Trump’s assertion that the election could be moved or delayed due to COVID-19 and unfounded claims related to vote by mail.

-The president does not have the authority to move the date of a federal election, and lawmakers from both parties said the election would not be delayed.
+The president does not have the authority to move the date of a federal election.
+Lawmakers from both parties said the election would not be delayed.

 The New York Times reported Rep. Kevin McCarthy, House minority leader, said, “Never in the history of the federal elections have we not held an election, and we should go forward.”

-In an interview with WNKY TV in Kentucky, Sen. Mitch McConnell said, “Never in the history of the country, through wars, depressions, and the Civil War have we ever not had a federally scheduled election on time, and we’ll find a way to do that again this Nov.
+Sen. Mitch McConnell, in an interview with WNKY television in Kentucky, said, “Never in the history of the country, through wars, depressions, and the Civil War have we ever not had a federally scheduled election on time, and we’ll find a way to do that again this Nov.
 3.”

 Griswold said, “As explicitly stated in the Constitution of the United States, only Congress has the power to move or change a presidential election date. …